 Got your popcorn?
 Picked a good seat?
 Are you sitting comfortably?
 Then let the credits roll...

 We have all marvelled at the incredibly life-like computer generated images in the movies.
-What most of us don't realise is that the animals of The Jungle Book and most of the action in super hero films — particularly the star turn of the Incredible Hulk — would not have been possible without mathematics.
+What most of us don't realise is that the dinosaurs of Jurassic Park and the wonders of Lord of the Rings — particularly the star turn of Gollum — would not have been possible without mathematics.